eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 ### Key features

-- **Full integration with `apt`** as every binary resolves _all_ dependencies: No more installations (of pre-built archives) only to discover that a shared library is missing.
+- **Full integration with `apt`** as every binary resolves _all_ its dependencies: No more installations (of pre-built archives) only to discover that a shared library is missing.
 No more surprises.

 - **Full integration with `apt`** so that an update of a system library cannot break an R package: if a (shared) library is used by a CRAN, the